Toilet Repairs Southwark | Plumbers for Cistern, Flush & Blockage Faults

 Compliance when replacing a toilet in Southwark

-The Water Supply (Water Fittings) Regulations 1999 set limits on WC flush volumes and require compliant flushing devices.
+The Water Supply (Water Fittings) Regulations 1999 set requirements for WC flushing devices and how cisterns are connected to the water supply.
 Modern toilets typically meet these standards through dual-flush or reduced-volume systems.¹

 Hard water and toilet cistern faults in Southwark